Maintaining Legal Status

 As an F or J visa holder, it is your responsibility to know and abide by these U.S. immigration regulations.

 According to U.S. immigration regulations, students on F or J visas must update their address with the International Student and Scholar Services (ISSS) office within 10 days of moving.
 International students on F and J visas must also notify ISSS of their most up-to-date U.S. phone number.
-Please fill out the form below to notify the PDSO/RO at ISSS that your address has changed, and your SEVIS record will be updated with your new address and/or phone number.
+Please log in to PASS to update your address and/or phone number.
+Within 10 days, ISSS will update your SEVIS record and online ISSS account with your new address and/or phone number.

 Principal Designated School Official (PDSO)